Frequently Asked Questions

 This allows the stewards time to set up, put out signs, peg the field etc. In many cases stewards have to attend work prior to the rally and therefore must be given time to set up their rally and should not be presurised into accepting early arrivals.
 However, it is sometimes possible to arrive earlier, but this is at the Stewards discretion.
 If in doubt, please contact the rally stewards.
 Contact details can be found in the rally book or on this website.

 As you enter the Rally field, the first caravan you meet will be the Rally Steward.
 They will also have a yellow ‘Stewards’ sign by the van.

-Here you will pay your rally fees and receive your weekend programme and be advised of location of the drinking water and waste disposal points.
+Here you will pay your rally fees (card machine available, cheques are not accepted) and receive your weekend programme and be advised of location of the drinking water and waste disposal points.
 They will then show you to your peg and advise you how to site your van.
 Remember, the Stewards are there to help.

 We usually meet on a field not a site so there is not a motorhome service point.
 On some of the locations we use the tap is accessible but you may need a range of adapters as they may not be standard.
 Some locations may not have an accessible tap so please be prepared and contact the stewards if you are unsure.
 Alternative methods of filling your water tank may be required such as a large watering can, an external tank (aquaroll) with a 12v pump or buckets and a jug.
 There is also the option to fill your tank before you leave if you have a water source available.